Public Art SPD

 The Public Art SPD supports Policy SF/6 of the Development Control Policies Development Plan Document (DPD).
 It defines what is meant by the term Public Art, provides an outline of the wider benefits of having Public Art included within new developments, and gives clear guidance for developers to encourage them to include Public Art within proposed development schemes.

-Latest News on the Public Art SPD
+Adoption of the Public Art SPD

 The Council adopted the Public Art SPD on 15 January 2009.